Introduction

 What is the ADC Program?

 The Accredited Duchenne Centers (ADC) Program is a worldwide program initiated by the World Duchenne Organization.
 The aim of the ADC Program is to achieve global uniform and up-to-date care for all people living with Duchenne Muscular Dystrophy (DMD).
+This includes the current Standards of Care and Adult DMD Care.

 This will be realized by: